galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing.md

 ### Docker (Required if using the Docker image in the Galasa zipped distribution)

-If you are installing the Galasa zipped distribution and want to deploy the docker image provided in the package, you need to install Docker version 20.10.2.
+If you are installing the Galasa zipped distribution and want to deploy the docker image that is provided in the package, you need to install Docker version 20.10.2.

 ### (Optional) A 3270 terminal emulator